 Until recently, Nevada held the top spot for sports betting revenues in the US.
 However, they were overtaken by New Jersey in January 2019.

 Below is a list of just some of the sports betting apps you can currently use in Nevada:

 - Wynn Sports

 - B-Connected Sports

 - NV Sports

-In terms of matched betting, there are currently limited offers available from the various sportsbooks, however, this will undoubtedly change in the near future.
+As of March 2019, there are currently limited offers available from the various sportsbooks making matched betting rather difficult.
+However, this will undoubtedly change in the near future.

 Since the abolishment of the PASPA act, Delaware has started to offer single-game betting at its three casinos:

 - Delaware Park Casino

 - Dover Downs Hotel & Casino